Cruise Advice For The Best Tangier Ville Port Experience

 The Medina: Here, you can wander a labyrinth of narrow streets filled with traditional shops, bakeries, and lively markets.

-The Kasbah: From there, head uphill to this historic fortress, which offers panoramic views of Tangier and the Strait of Gibraltar.
+The Kasbah: From there, head uphill to this historic fortress, which offers panoramic views of the city and the Strait of Gibraltar.

 Kasbah Museum (Dar el-Makhzen): Nearby, this former Sultan’s palace features historical artifacts and beautiful Andalusian-style gardens.

 Grand Socco and Petit Socco: Grand Socco is a bustling square linking the old and new city.
-In addition, Petit Socco offers a smaller historic square.
+Petit Socco also offers a smaller historic square.
 So, these are perfect for people-watching at a local café.

-American Legation Museum: In addition, this unique landmark is the only U.S. National Historic Landmark located on foreign soil.
-It highlights long diplomatic ties between the two nations.
+American Legation Museum: This unique landmark is the only U.S. National Historic Landmark located on foreign soil.
+It’s especially interesting and highlights long diplomatic ties between the two nations.

 Phoenician Tombs (Tumbas Fenicias): For something different, these ancient tombs carved into the bedrock overlook the sea.
 On clear days, you may even spot Spain in the distance.